Alphino1/Alphino1-Abstraction-and-Reasoning-Corpus-ARC-AGI-2-Resources-Tools-and-Exploration-Journey/README.md

 #### A Personal Note

 Searching for compute support was a bit of a trek, but finding these opportunities felt like a win.
-I have been lucky to get accepted for most of them (except Strong Compute, which I skipped for now), and I am still waiting to hear back from Google.
+I have been lucky to get accepted for most of them (except Strong Compute, which I skipped for now).
 Sharing this feels right: it is something I wish I would known about sooner, and I hope it saves someone else some time.
 Good luck to everyone tackling the ARC Prize 2025: I am rooting for us all.

 ---